Check for a permit, licence or exemption (Public Register)

 Find details of how we approve tree felling on the Welsh Government Woodland Estate through Forest Resource Plans (FRP).
 This allows us to demonstrate an equivalent level of regulation on WGWE.

-The Natural Resources Wales Permitting Publication Scheme aims to make available information about permit applications and decisions.
-The document contains details of what information is available for all the permitting regimes Natural Resources Wales is responsible for.
+Natural Resources Wales Permitting Publication Scheme describes what information is available for all the permitting regimes we are responsible for.